shawnbutton/gilded_rose_python/README.md

 tests/test_gilded_rose.py <-- characterization tests for gilded_rose.
 Reverse-engineered from the code.
 Provides some safety, but we can't guarentee they provide full coverage.

-test/approval.test.js <-- a "golden master" or "approval" test.
-Tries to cover all possible scenerios, and validates that the results are the same.
+test/test_snapshot.py <-- a "golden master" or "approval" test.
+Tries to cover all possible scenarios, and validates that the results match an accepted master.

 To run the tests you need to install dependencies with [poetry](https://python-poetry.org/)